kcaisley/kcaisley/pixel_fom.md

 * Jitter is short term variation w/ frequencies above 10 Hz, other it is called "wander"
 * Must be characterized w/ statistics (mean, standard deviation $\sigma$, and confidence interval)
 * High pass filter is useful for physical measurement, to cancel "wander"
-* This can be a PLL, which is "nice" because it mimics a real systme
+* This can be a PLL, which is "nice" because it mimics a real system
 * Ideal sinusoid is ideal reference, most often (with same freq. and $\phi$), found via min $\Sigma(error)^2$

 $$